Sailias/bitcoin_payable/README.md

 config/initializers/bitcoin_payable.rb

     BitcoinPayable.config do |config|

-      # :bch for Bitcoin Cash and :BTC for Bitcoin
+      config.crypto = :bch      # :bch for Bitcoin Cash and :btc for Bitcoin config.currency = :usd    # Default currency
-      config.crypto = :bch

-      config.currency = :usd # Default currency

-      # A payment will be considered paid after this number of confirmations
+      # A payment will be set to :confirmed after this number of confirmations
-      # set to 1,2,3,4,5 or 6
+      # set it to 0,1,2,3,4,5 or 6
       config.confirmations = 3

       # Webhooks